pilotmoon/PopClip-Extensions/README.md

 Important notes on using`paste-result`:

 * PopClip will block while the script is running.
 Therefore long-running scripts can degrade the PopClip user experience.
-* `paste-result` works *only* with shell script extensions and not with AppleScript extensions.
+* The `paste-result` feature works with both shell script extensions and AppleScript extensions.

 ### Key Code format
 Key presses should be expressed as a dictionary with the following keys: